NYC Nightlife Calendar

 PrettyUgly at the Diamond Horseshoe

-NYC party people Erich Conrad and Drew Elliott present this paean to pulchritude, featuring an all-star cast of downtown's best and brightest.
+NYC party people Erich Conrad and Drew Elliott are behind this all-star cast of downtown's best and brightest.
 Go for DJ sets by the likes of Becka Diamond and Tommy Hottpants; stay for hosts like Paper's Mickey Boardman and renaissance personage Hari Nef.
 Expect surprises.
-For more info, visit their Facebook page.
+For more info, visit their (NSFW-ish) Facebook page.